JessieY1993/gateway_test/README.md

 Corresponding page objects imported in test cases to easily build test scenarios.

 ## Docker
-Put docker-compse.yml for start app.
+Put docker-compse.yml for app start and stop.

 ## Report
 Integrated mochawesome reporter to generate json and html report，which rovides beautiful, interactive and highly customizable HTML reports that clearly display test results, error details and contextual information.